9Queens/CatStealingApp/README.md

 ## Docker Support

 - `Dockerfile` inside the Web API project
-- `docker-compose.yml` in the root
+- `docker-compose.yml` in the root folder of the solution
 - `entrypoint.sh` in the root <---- also tools to ensure that the file format will be preserved in LF (otherwise app will never start) !!!!
 -  mssql-tools < --- to help you perform SQL queries and see the data live while hitting the API